 Instant Pot honey garlic chicken has a deliciously sticky sauce that can be spooned over the chicken, rice and veggies.
 No sautéing and simple pantry ingredients mean you can get this onto your dinner table in under 30 minutes!

 I absolutely love cooking chicken thighs in the Instant Pot because they cook so quickly, and are tender and juicy each and every time.
-Our favorites include caprese Instant Pot chicken thighs as well as Instant Pot lemon garlic chicken thighs.
+Our favorites include caprese chicken thighs as well as lemon garlic chicken thighs.

-This Instant Pot honey garlic chicken is another favorite, and I love that both kids and adults love it!
+This honey garlic chicken is another favorite, and I love that both kids and adults love it!
 Easy to prepare and made with simple ingredients, and has the most delicious sticky sauce.

 Reasons you’ll ♡ Instant Pot honey garlic chicken